 Laureate Professor Foster is Professor and Chair of Immunology, School of Biomedical Sciences & Pharmacy at UON, Co-Director of the HMRI Viruses, Infections/Immunity, Vaccines and Asthma (VIVA) research group, and the UON's Priority Research Centre for Healthy Lungs.
-Foster is a global leader in molecular and cellular immunology and inflammation, infection, immune responses and genetic factors contribute to the development of respiratory diseases.
+Foster is a global leader in molecular and cellular immunology and preclinical models of respiratory disease.
+He explores how inflammation, infection, immune responses and genetic factors contribute to the development of respiratory diseases.
 Foster was awarded both the Research Medal of the Thoracic Society of Australia and New Zealand, and the NSW Premier's Prize for Excellence in Biological Sciences (human and animal health) in 2012.